CREATE FREE ACCOUNT · NO CARD REQUIRED START FREE

 ES EN

-When writing the prompt of an AI Agent under Prompt Configuration, you can use variables in double curly braces — e.g. {{today_formatted}} — that the system substitutes automatically with the real value in every conversation.
+When writing the prompt of an AI Agent under Prompt Configuration, you can use variables in double curly braces — e.g. {{today_formatted_local}} — that the system substitutes automatically with the real value in every conversation.

 Works everywhere: variables are substituted both in the test playground (right panel in the agent edit view) and in real conversations from the embedded chatbot on your website and the Meta channels (WhatsApp, Instagram, Messenger).

-🕐 Date and time variables
+Date and time — local (agent's timezone)

 VariableExampleWhen to use it

-{{current_day_name}}FridayDay-of-week name
+{{agent_name}}LauraAgent name

 {{agent_timezone}}Europe/MadridAgent timezone